Pogroms in the Russian Empire: 1903–1906

+In 1903, the Kishinev pogrom occurred after a newspaper promoted a blood libel (a false claim that Jews had murdered a boy to use his blood in a ritual).
+The perpetrators of the pogrom murdered 49 Jews, wounded around 500, raped 600, and destroyed more than 1,500 homes.
+Local authorities supported the perpetrators, and Tsar Nicholas II excused the murders they committed.

-The New York Times reprinted a story from the Jewish Daily News who reprinted a cable dispatch from St. Petersburg which described the Kishinev pogrom of Easter, 1903:
+According to a cable dispatch from St. Petersburg printed by the Jewish Daily News:

 The anti-Jewish riots in Kishinev, Bessarabia [modern Moldova], are worse than the censor will permit to publish.
 There was a well laid-out plan for the general massacre of Jews on the day following the Orthodox Easter.
 The mob was led by priests, and the general cry, "Kill the Jews", was taken up all over the city.
 The Jews were taken wholly unaware and were slaughtered like sheep.
 The dead number 120 [Note: the actual number of dead was 47–48] and the injured about 500.
 The scenes of horror attending this massacre are beyond description.
 Babies were literally torn to pieces by the frenzied and bloodthirsty mob.
 The local police made no attempt to check the reign of terror.
 At sunset the streets were piled with corpses and wounded.
 Those who could make their escape fled in terror, and the city is now practically deserted of Jews.

 Home at last by Moshe Maimon.
 An invalid Jewish soldier who, having returned home from the Russo-Japanese War, finds the bodies of his family who had died at the hands of pogromists.
 A rabbi is saying Kaddish for a member of the household who was killed.

 This series of pogroms affected 64 towns (including Odessa, Yekaterinoslav, Kiev, Kishinev, Simferopol, Romny, Kremenchug, Nikolayev, Chernigov, Kamenets-Podolski, Yelizavetgrad), and 626 small towns (Russian: городок) and villages, mostly in Ukraine and Bessarabia.

 Historians such as Edward Radzinsky suggest that many pogroms were incited by authorities and supported by the Tsarist Russian secret police (the Okhrana), even if some happened spontaneously.
 The perpetrators who were prosecuted usually received clemency by Tsar's decree.

 Even outside of these main outbreaks, pogroms remained common; there was an anti-Jewish riot in Odessa in 1905 in which thousands of Jews were killed.

 The 1903 Kishinev pogrom, also known as the Kishinev Massacre, in present-day Moldova killed 47–49 persons.
 It provoked an international outcry after it was publicized by The Times and The New York Times.
 There was a second, smaller Kishinev pogrom in 1905.

-A pogrom on July 20, 1905, in Yekaterinoslav (present-day Dnipro, Ukraine), was stopped by the Jewish self-defense group.
+A pogrom on 20 July 1905, in Yekaterinoslav (present-day Dnipro, Ukraine), was stopped by the Jewish self-defense group.
 One man in the group was killed.

-On July 31, 1905, there was the first pogrom outside the Pale of Settlement, in the town of Makariev (near Nizhni Novgorod), where a patriotic procession led by the mayor turned violent.
+On 31 July 1905, there was the first pogrom outside the Pale of Settlement, in the town of Makariev (near Nizhni Novgorod), where a patriotic procession led by the mayor turned violent.